 Most salespeople know that the ability to ask good questions is at the absolute core of any good sales call, but this has to be coupled with the ability to listen.
 For most people, listening well does not come naturally; it has to be practiced.
 You can ask the greatest questions in the world, but if you are not really listening to the answers they produce, then you are wasting your time (and your customer’s).
 Listening is a skill, it can be learnt, but it requires practice.

 Listening should not be passive when you are talking to your customer (it is not like listening to the radio, were the sound can simply wash over you almost unnoticed).
 You need to summon all your concentration to listen well to your customer, and they need to know that you are listening well.
 Letting your customer know that you are listening to them is easy to do, but again may take some practice until it becomes a positive habit.
 Here are the key things that will let your customer know you are listening.

 Maintain Eye Contact

-This does not mean ‘staring your customer out’, as prolonged, unbroken eye contact will eventually make them very nervous (not good and not funny).
-Good eye contact simply means looking your customer in the eye, especially when they or you are speaking, natural breaks in eye contact are absolutely fine, indeed involuntary eye movements will happen, for example when you are recalling something or considering a problem (but that’s a subject for another article).
-The main thing is that if you are looking them in the eye they will think, and correctly so, that all your attention is focused on them.
+This does not mean staring your customer out, as prolonged, unbroken eye contact will eventually make them very nervous (not good and not funny).
+Good eye contact simply means looking your customer in the eye, especially when they or you are speaking.
+Natural breaks in eye contact are absolutely fine.
+Involuntary eye movements will happen, for example, when you are recalling something or considering a problem (but that’s a subject for another article).
+The main thing is that if you are looking them in the eye, they will think, and correctly so, that all your attention is focused on them.
 Letting yourself be distracted, even for a moment, by glancing out of the window or at your watch, is likely to break the rapport you have been establishing with customer, which in turn will have a negative effect on your meeting.

 Focus on the Customer